Please wait while the search results are loading...

 The EIA’s U.S. Nuclear Industry At-a-Glance

 Two new U.S. reactors recently opened, the Vogtle 3 and 4 in Waynesboro, Georgia.
 The Vogtle reactors are built to advanced designs that promise to be one-tenth as likely to suffer an accident and be easier to operate and maintain.
 The reactors, the first new nuclear plants built in the U.S. in 30 years, are 45.7% owned by Southern Co. and began with a budget of approximately $14 billion.
-As of October 2022, the budget had ballooned to $30 billion, and the project was more than six years behind schedule.
+The budget has since ballooned to $30 billion, and the project was more than six years behind schedule.

 Nuclear power plants in many other parts of the world are in jeopardy as high investment costs are difficult to finance and popular opinion turned against the technology in the wake of reactor disaster Fukushima, despite the fact that nuclear power can dramatically reduce a nation’s carbon emissions.
-In 2011, German Chancellor Angela Merkel announced plans to shut down all 17 of its nuclear reactors by 2022.
+In 2011, German Chancellor Angela Merkel announced plans to shut down all 17 of its nuclear reactors.
 As recently as 2010, these nuclear plants generated 23% of Germany’s electricity.
 The government hoped to have renewable sources make up the difference.
 German electricity prices rose dramatically as its reliance on renewables increased.
-By mid-2022 under new Chancellor Olaf Scholz, Germany planned to postpone the closure of its last three reactors due to energy shortages related to the war in Ukraine.
+By mid-2022, under then Chancellor Olaf Scholz, Germany planned to postpone the closure of its last three reactors due to energy shortages.
+Current Chancellor Friedrich Merz’s nuclear policy is focused on research in new technologies such as small modular reactors (SMRs).

 Switzerland also announced plans to phase out existing reactors as they reach the end of their usability.
 In addition, Italy cancelled all plans to revive its nuclear program in June 2011 after a landslide vote against nuclear development.
-This may change over the mid-term due to the war in Ukraine.
+This may change over the mid-term.

 The nation of France was an early adopter of nuclear power.
 The French approved a single, very cost-effective nuclear plant design and built it over and over again around the nation.
 France currently gets more than 70% of its electricity from nuclear sources.
-France is training thousands of workers in nuclear engineering and construction to tackle the building of up to 14 new reactors and possibly additional mini reactors.
+France is training thousands of workers in nuclear engineering and construction to tackle the building of up to 14 new reactors and possibly additional SMRs.
+In early 2025, the French government announced $113 billion in investments in nuclear projects to power artificial intelligence (AI) data centers.
+With funding from Brookfield Asset Management and investors from the Middle East, the first project is expected to generate 250 megawatts by late 2026.

 Many nations are moving ahead with new nuclear reactors.
 In October 2013, a preliminary agreement was reached by the UK to allow French firms EDF and AREVA, in partnership with China National Nuclear Corporation, to build a new nuclear power plant at Hinkley Point in southwest England.
 This French Chinese consortium is using EPR (European Pressurized Reactor) technology.
 In 2016, construction was underway on two reactor units at Hinkley Point C using EPR technology at an estimated cost of $22.5 billion.
-After a number of delays (including the need for additional foundation reinforcement), the project’s price tag has risen to as much as $33 billion and the startup date pushed back to September 2028.
+After a number of delays (including the need for additional foundation reinforcement), the project’s price tag has risen to as much as $33 billion and the startup date pushed back to 2029.
 It is hoped that the plant will provide for about 7% of the UK’s electricity needs.
+In July 2025, the British government approved the $51 billion, 3.2-gigawatt Sizewell C nuclear power plant in Suffolk.
+The government will hold a 44.9% stake in the project and pension fund La Caisse a 20% stake.
+Remaining partners are Centrica (15%), France’s EDF (12.5%) and Amber Infrastructure (7.6%).

 A similar French Chinese partnership is responsible for the development of two EPR plants in Taishan, Guandong Province, China.
 In June 2018, Unit 1 at Taishan became the world’s first EPR to be connected to a power grid, and full-time commercial generation commenced in late 2019.
 EPR requires about 17% less fuel than earlier technologies.
 Four safety systems operate alongside each other, each one 100% capable of ensuring the two essential safety functions required to protect people and the environment in shutting down the nuclear reactor and cooling the reactor core.
 Equipment known as the core catcher has been designed to recover, contain and cool the reactor core in the event of an accident.